Oxalis triangularis aka Wood Sorrel

 Common names

-Wood Sorrel, Purple Shamrock, Butterfly Plant
+Wood Sorrel, Purple Shamrock, Butterfly Plant, Purple PloyxMore information about Wood Sorrel

-How to care for Wood Sorrel
+How difficult is it to take care of Wood Sorrel

 With a bit of knowledge and dedication, you can successfully care for Wood Sorrel, making it a rewarding choice for those seeking a moderate challenge.